vatis-project/website/docs/client/airport-conditions.markdown

 ### Include Before Free-form Airport Conditions
 If enabled, the checked static messages will be included before the free-form Airport Conditions text in the ATIS.

+{: .note }
+The main window always shows static messages in front of the free-form airport conditions, regardless of this setting.
+Text and voice ATIS messages will include the static messages in the correct location.